department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications.md

     description: ""
 ---

 You can use the GI Bill for more than just college.
-Get advanced training and certifications to work as a certified mechanic, medical technician, attorney, therapist, website developer, or in other professions and we will help you pay the fees.
+Get advanced training and certifications to work as a certified mechanic, medical technician, attorney, therapist, website developer, or in other professions and we'll help you pay the fees.